rust-pcap/pcap/README.md

 pcap = { version = "1", features = ["capture-stream"] }
 ```

-**This feature is supported only on Linux and Mac OS X. It will not work and is not supported on Windows.**

 ## Unstable Features

 Use at your own risk, we do not consider this our public API yet.